hpcsc/Sharpenter.BootstrapperLoader/README.md

 ## Trigger bootstrapper from root project

-`BootstrapperLoader` provides 2 methods to trigger methods in sub-projects `Bootstrapper` class:
+`BootstrapperLoader` provides 3 methods to trigger methods in sub-projects `Bootstrapper` class:

-- `Trigger<TArg>(string methodName, TArg parameter)`
+- `TriggerConfigureContainer<TArg>(TArg parameter)`

-When this method is called, it will look for methods with specified name in `Bootstrapper` classes in sub-projects and invoke those, passing in provided parameter.
-Most of the time, this method should be used to trigger IoC registration in sub-projects, passing in IoC container from root project as parameter.
-Although with its general signature, it can be used for other purpose.
+This method should be used when root project is doing IoC registration.
+Its parameter is usually IoC container or container builder.
+This method will look for `ConfigureContainer` method in `Bootstrapper` classes and pass in the parameter, allow `Bootstrapper` classes to register child projects' dependencies to IoC container

 - `TriggerConfigure(Func<Type, object> serviceLocator = null)`

-This method is triggered when it's the right time to do any non-IoC configuration/initialization (.e.g.
+This method should be used when it's the right time to do any non-IoC configuration/initialization (.e.g.
 AutoMapper setting up).
 It can be called with or without `serviceLocator` parameter

 This method takes `Func<Type, object>` as its parameter to allow `Configure` method in `Bootstrapper` classes to take in any number of dependencies (as long as those dependencies can be resolved using serviceLocator func).
 It works in the same way with `Startup.Configure` in ASP.NET Core

 `Func<Type, object>` is used here to ensure this library is not dependent on any specific IoC container.
 Most IoC container should support a method with this signature (.e.g. in `Autofac`, it's `Resolve()` method)

-When it's called without `serviceLocator` parameter, it will look for only `Configure()` method (without any parameter) in Bootstrapper classes
+When it's called without `serviceLocator` parameter, it will look for only `Configure()` method (without any parameter) in `Bootstrapper` classes

+- `Trigger<TArg>(string methodName, TArg parameter)`

+When this method is called, it will look for methods with specified name in `Bootstrapper` classes in sub-projects and invoke those, passing in provided parameter.
+This method is for any other situation where your project cannot use above 2 methods.